nicehash/excavator/api/README.md

 # <a name="algorithm-remove"></a> algorithm.remove

 Removes algorithm.
-This method also clears all linked workers.
-Call this method when connection to remote pool is not needed anymore.
+Note that this method stops all workers that are linked to that particular algorithm but it *does not* free them.
+You should explicitly call [worker\.free](#worker-free) or [worker\.clear](#worker-clear) to free also the workers.

 Command parameter # | Type | Description
 -------|---------|---------
-1 | string | Algorithm ID.
+1 | string | Algorithm name.

 This method returns no response fields.
 If error occured, field `error` is not `null` and contains error message of type `string`.

 Example usage:
 ```
-{"id":1,"method":"algorithm.remove","params":["0"]}
+{"id":1,"method":"algorithm.remove","params":["equihash"]}
 ```

 Example response: